csaq5507/AdvancedCpp/ex02/pitfalls.md

 VCS was in directory for commiting -> checkout tried to override the running binary

+Team work:
-Team work: we solved at the same time the same problem once.
+	we solved at the same time the same problem once.
+	Naming convention of files and directories

 Handling of relative and absolute path.. make up conventions